 Then allow me to reassure you…

-Every second you stay with her, knowing that the end is near is a second that you are compounding the pain of the inevitable.
+Every day you stay with her, knowing that the end is near is a day that you are compounding the pain of the inevitable, for both of you.

 You are making it harder for her and harder for yourself.
-Your lack of resolve, your weakness is hurting a person you claim to love and stunting your growth and success.
+Your lack of resolve, your weakness is hurting a person you claim to have loved and stunting your growth as a man.